MargaritaRad/labor-economics/README.md

 #### [Multidimensionality of skills](https://github.com/HumanCapitalEconomics/course/blob/master/distribution/03_multidimensionality_skills.pdf)

 We sharpen our understanding of the multidimensionality of human capital.
+We review two papers that showcase the importance of cognitive as well as noncogitive skills for a variety of economic outcomes and objects of interest.
+But first of all, we start the lecture by briefly reviewing some best practices on how to read a research paper.
+The slides are available [here](https://github.com/eisenhauerIO/talks/blob/master/distribution/reading_scientific_papers.pdf).

 #### [Static model of educational choice](https://github.com/HumanCapitalEconomics/course/blob/master/distribution/04_static_model.pdf)